bakjedev/rekenen/README.md

 # rekenen

-math lib to learn rust
+a math library for me to learn rust

-don't recommend using it :D
+don't recommend anyone else using it :D